A proof of finite crystallization via stratification: Stratification

-We drop $G$ and write $\mathcal{S}$ if no confusion arises.
-Some closed, open, and degenerate strata are illustrated in Figure~\ref{fig:strata}.
-Adding the degenerate stratum $(x)$ with one element twice for $V_0$ and once for $V_1 \cup V_2^\pi$ has no geometrical interpretation but is merely convenient to relate the overall number of strata to $F_{\rm bond}$.
-More precisely, denoting by $l(s):= \# s$ the length of $s \in \mathcal{S}$, we have the following.
+\BBB We say that a stratum is \emph{open} if it is an open straight path or a degenerate stratum.
+Otherwise, a stratum is called \emph{closed}. \EEE We drop $G$ and write $\mathcal{S}$ if no confusion arises.
+Some closed, open, and degenerate strata are illustrated in Figure~\ref{fig:strata}. \BBB In particular, $s(x)$ for $x \in V_0$ has to be understood as a multiset containing the stratum $(x)$ twice (strictly speaking $\mathcal{S}(G)$ is therefore the \emph{multiset} of all strata). \EEE Adding the degenerate stratum $(x)$ with one element twice for $V_0$ and once for $V_1 \cup V_2^\pi$ has no geometrical interpretation but is merely \BBB for convenience: for graphs whose straight paths are all open, it allows us to relate the overall number of strata to $F_{\rm bond}$ and ensures that each atom is contained in exactly two strata. \EEE More precisely, denoting by $l(s):= \# s$ the length of $s \in \mathcal{S}$, we have the following.